 Local Leadership

-Continually increase the knowledge and capacity of local government leaders to empower them to make decisions and implement local actions that support the Chesapeake Bay Watershed Agreement.
+Continually increase the knowledge and capacity of local government leaders and producer-led groups to empower them to make decisions and implement local actions that support the Chesapeake Bay Watershed Agreement.

 Increase the percentage of local government leaders reporting water resource management actions biennially.

+Producers are a vital and under-recognized group to provide local leadership within agricultural communities.
+Peer-to-peer knowledge is effective to support increased adoption of best management practices at the local level.

 Workforce

-Increase the ability of all job seekers in the watershed to understand, participate in and succeed in environmental career pathways.
+Increase the ability of all job seekers in the watershed to understand, participate in and succeed in environmental and agricultural conservation career pathways.

-Understanding: By 2035, inform and grow implementation of strategies that help students, educators and job seekers to become aware of and understand environmental careers and the pathways to them.
+Understanding: By 2035, inform and grow implementation of strategies that help students, educators and job seekers to become aware of and understand environmental and agricultural careers and the pathways to them.

 Participating: By 2035, increase the number of post-secondary institutions and training providers offering industry-recognized credentials that support Chesapeake Bay Watershed Agreement Goals and Outcomes.